 Does this only happen when investing?

 Compounding can happen across cash as well as investments.
 However, the greater your returns the greater the impact of it.
-Here’s what shares (the blue line) versus cash (the red line) could look like over an 12 year period.
-In the stock market, where historical average returns per year for the last 10 years have been 7.5%, compounding has more of a chance to work its magic than cash that’s in a bank earning lower interest.
+Here’s what shares (the blue line) versus cash (the red line) could look like over an 9 year period. £1,000 invested at the beginning of 2011 would be worth £2,193 at the end of 2020, compared to £1,185 if left in cash.
+In the stock market, where historical average returns have far outweighed cash interest, compounding has more of a chance to work its magic.

 Time to lay down the law…